 Also, as I mentioned, a personal loan from HonestLoans is an easy way to get a small amount of cash to fix up your home.
 Just click that link to learn more on their site.

 If you don’t see your income changing then use that loan to fix up your house and sell it.
 Then move to an apartment or rental home while you get back on your feet.

 Even if the damage is covered under your homeowner’s insurance, most of us have a high deductible on our insurance.
 So in that case, the loan can come in handy to offset the deductible.

 How do I apply for the Section 504 Home Repair Program?

-To apply and be accepted for the Section 504 home repair program, you must live in the house, have a family income below 50% of the average for your area, and be unable to obtain credit from other sources.
-They offer both loans, as well as grants to those age 62 or older.
+To apply and be accepted for the Section 504 home repair program, you must live in the house, have a family income below 50% of the average for your area, and be unable to obtain credit from other sources due to a low credit score.
+They offer both loans, as well as grants to those senior citizens age 62 or older.

-The American government offers many home loan programs to help ease the cost of repairs.
+There are many government programs to help ease the cost of repairs.

 These include the FHA 203(k) loan program, the Limited 203(k) loan program, the Title I Property Improvement loan program, and the Section 504 Home repair program.

 These programs have specific criteria and primarily serve impoverished or rural communities.
 Here are the specific steps to apply for and determine eligibility for the program:

 Your home may not be eligible, so check the address in this government database to see if you’re eligible – https://www.rd.usda.gov/programs-services/single-family-housing-programs/single-family-housing-repair-loans-grants